ufjschool/ob-s14/drafts/second/HauntedStory.md

 The FPI seeks to know the truth about paranormal activity and the people it affects.
 They don’t seek the hype and the glam and glitz of ghost stories.
 “Our website, it’s not black, it doesn’t have bleeding letters all over it,” Bolejack said.
 “That’s something I’m proud of.”

-They were proud, very proud of what they do.
-I could see it.
+They were very proud of what they do; I could see it.

 “I’m proud to even go back to my own father now and say ‘look at what I do,’ “ Bolejack said.
 Coming from a long line of ministers in his family, he said he was raised to help people.